Wepwawet

-In Egyptian mythology, Wepwawet (hieroglyphic wp-w3w.t; also rendered Upuaut, Wep-wawet, Wepawet, Apuat, and Ophois) was originally a jackal deity of funerary rites, war, and royalty, whose cult centre was Asyut in Upper Egypt (Lycopolis in the Greco-Roman period).
+In Egyptian mythology, Wepwawet (hieroglyphic wp-wꜢwt; also rendered Upuaut, Wep-wawet, Wepawet, Apuat, and Ophois) was originally a jackal deity of funerary rites, war, and royalty, whose cult centre was Asyut in Upper Egypt (Lycopolis in the Greco-Roman period).
 His name means opener of the ways and he is often depicted as a wolf standing at the prow of a solar-boat.
 Some interpret that Wepwawet was seen as a scout, going out to clear routes for the army to proceed forward.
 One inscription from the Sinai states that Wepwawet "opens the way" to king Sekhemkhet's victory.
 In royal and religious processions, Wepwawet was often depicted on the first standard, opening the way for subsequent standards.
-He also stands at the prow of the Barque of Ra, usually in human-headed form.
+He also stands at the prow of the barque of Ra, usually in human-headed form.

 Wepwawet originally was seen as a jackal, or, according to some, a wolf deity, with his cult center being at the Lycopolis, (meaning city of wolves in Greek).
 He is one of the earliest Egyptian Gods on record.
 Wepwawet was heavily seen in association with royalty and the Pharaoh (My face is that of Wepwawet, Pyramid Texts), symbolizing and protecting their rise to power, accompanying them on hunts (in which capacity he was titled [one with] sharp arrows more powerful than the gods alone) or in the pharaoh's ascent to the Duat, or afterlife.

 Over time, the connection to war and thus to death led to Wepwawet also being seen as one who opened the ways to, and through, Duat, for the spirits of the dead.
 Through this, Wepwawet became associated with Anubis, a deity that was worshiped in Asyut, eventually being considered his brother.